VikasSardhara/MoneyMath/README.md

 - The project assumes a certain directory structure, so make sure to adjust file paths if needed.
 - Customize the input prompts and messages as per your preferences.

-Feel free to explore and modify the code to suit your specific needs.

-This README.md file provides an overview of the project structure, usage instructions, and additional notes.
-Adjust it further based on your specific project details and requirements.